wso2/docs-is/en/docs/references/default-ports-of-wso2-products.md

     Center) server runs
 -   10500 - `ThriftEntitlementReceivePort`

+---

-## Changing the offset for default ports
+## Change the offset for default ports

 When you run multiple WSO2 products, multiple instances of the same product, or multiple WSO2 product clusters on the same server or virtual